 Rent Prices Elsewhere in the UAE

 For places like Sharjah and Ajman, both the supply and prices are low.
-Due to a large immigtant exodus, low cost apartments are readily availble.
+Due to a large immigrant exodus, low cost apartments are readily available.
 For instance, a studio apartment in Al Nahda area used to rent for as high as 40k is available for as low as 14k.

 Similarly, houses in Al Qadsia and Al Nasseriya are available in the region of 500-700k.
 Previously, these properties started above a million AED.